 FIONA KENWORTHY has been practising as a speech-language therapist since 1999.
 She completed her Bachelors degree in speech-language therapy in New Zealand, receiving a research scholarship to investigate the relationship between speech and feeding difficulties.
 Fiona then worked in the UK in special schools and child development teams for 8 years, where she developed specialist skills in paediatric feeding and supporting communication in children with special needs.
 In addition to mainstream speech-language therapy training such as Hanen and Makaton, Fiona completed a PGCert in Advanced Clinical Research.
 On returning to NZ in 2007, Fiona worked for two years as a clinical supervisor on the University of Auckland MSc program.
 She established the private practice Small Talk Therapy which enabled her to focus on her main area of interest, providing a specialist service for children with Down syndrome.
 She trained in the Johansson Program in 2014, and has since completed her CAT1 accreditation to enable her to assess for and order augmentative and alternative communication systems for children.
 Fiona is a member of ATANZ Assistive Technology Alliance NZ.
 She continues to learn from peer supervision, special interest groups, online articles/lectures and most importantly, from the many inspiring and skilled families she works with.

-MARGI LEECH is mother to a daughter with Down syndrome and another daughter with dyslexia.
+MARGI LEECH is a mother to a daughter with Down syndrome and another daughter with dyslexia.
 She is an experienced teacher, having taught in NZ, Australia and Hawaii.
-Margi is not only a Professional Learning provider presenter in Primary Mathematics, but also a certified Oxford University Press trainer of the Numicon programme.
+Margi is not only a Professional Learning provider presenter in Primary Mathematics but also a certified Oxford University Press trainer of the Numicon programme.
 In 2003 Margi ran a trial of the Numicon programme for the New Zealand Down Syndrome Association with nearly 20 families in Auckland.
 That was the beginning of a new journey for Margi.
 Seeing wonderful success for so many children prompted her to introduce Numicon to Australia, especially the Down syndrome and special needs community where it is still being used in many schools.
 Today Margi presents at conferences for the Gifted and Down Syndrome communities, the famous PMA Day and at primary and secondary maths conferences around NZ.
 She loves being able to support teachers, SENCO’s, RTLB’s and Teacher aides in their endeavours to make maths learning accessible, meaningful and achievable.

 PHILLIPPA LILBURN is a registered psychologist, trained in Educational Psychology. she has worked with children for many years, starting out as a Karitane Nurse in 1979.
 She is still working for an NGO.
-Phillippa has practical experience of working hands on with children with behavioural challenges, this lead her into study.
+Phillippa has practical experience of working hands-on with children with behavioural challenges, this led her into study.
 While studying and working at Health Camp, Phillippa developed an interest in children’s friendships and the effects of friendship on human development.
 She worked for many years for Special Education Services and then the Ministry of Education as well as working in the UK.
 She has experience working with children and young people from early childhood, primary and secondary school.

 DR JUDE MCARTHUR has a background in primary teaching, teacher education and disability research.
 She has worked as a lecturer in Education at Otago University and as a Senior Researcher at the Donald Beasley Institute in Dunedin undertaking research in teaching, learning and disability.
 Working primarily within the fields of childhood studies and disability studies, Jude has an interest in the development of socially just, inclusive school communities that welcome, value and respond to diversity.
 She considers the prioritising of children’s and young people’s rights and perspectives in research and teaching practice to be central to this development and as such has a further interest in ethical research that includes children and young people.